ngscheurich/fresh-pots/README.md

 Currently, Fresh Pots is available at [https://www.freshpots.com](https://www.freshpots.com) and as [an iOS app](https://github.com/ngscheurich/fresh-pots-ios).

-The name "Fresh Pots" does have [an origin](https://youtu.be/fhdCslFcKFU), in case you were wondering.
+The name *Fresh Pots* does have [an origin](https://youtu.be/fhdCslFcKFU), in case you were wondering.

 ## Table of Contents